Online Ramsey numbers of ordered paths and cycles: Small graphs vs

 The graph $K_{1,2}$ is unique among the bad graphs of Theorem~\ref{thm:bad-small-graphs} in that we can determine the exact value of $r_o(K_{1,2}, P_n)$.
 In fact, we can find $r_o(K_{1,k}, P_n)$ exactly for all $k$.

 \begin{lemma} For all $n, k \ge 1$, $r_o(K_{1,k}, P_n) = k(n-1)$. \end{lemma} \begin{proof} For the lower bound, Painter's strategy is to color every edge red, except if a red copy of $K_{1,k}$ is created.
 Builder wins the game when a blue copy of $P_n$ is created.
 Let $vw$ be an edge of this path, with $v<w$; in order for Painter to color $vw$ blue, there must have been a red copy of $K_{1,k-1}$ whose leftmost vertex is $v$.
-In total, there are $n-1$ red copies of $K_{1,k-1}$, all with distinct edges; together with the $n-1$ blue edges of $P_n$, there are at least $k(n-1)$ edges total.
+In total, there are $n-1$ red copies of $K_{1,k-1}$, all with distinct edges.
+(Figure~\ref{fig:k14-strategy-painter} shows an example with $n=4$ and $k=4$.)
+Together with the $n-1$ blue edges of $P_n$, there are at least $k(n-1)$ edges total.